imshawan/PyDictAPI/README.md

 [![Downloads](https://img.shields.io/pypi/dm/PyDictAPI.svg?style=flat-square)](https://pypi.python.org/pypi/PyDictAPI/)

 # PyDictAPI
-### A simple Dictionary and Translator Module for Python
+### An advanced Dictionary and Translator Module for Python

 PyDictAPI is a Dictionary Module for Python 3+ to get a detailed and well-structured meanings of a queried word in JSON format.
 PyDictAPI searches for the query on the web, if the query matches than it returns the Definitions/Examples/Synonyms/Antonyms as specified by the user.
 And incase of incorrect words, the response is returned as a suggestion of the correct word.<br>
 And incase of wrong translation-query or language code, the source query is returned back.